WooCommerce Cart or Checkout Broken? What to Check First

 When to get direct WooCommerce troubleshooting help

 A broken cart or checkout often means the issue is not limited to one visible error.
-It may involve plugin conflicts, theme compatibility, payment gateways, shipping logic, checkout scripts, cached assets, or custom store behavior all at once.
+It may involve plugin conflicts, theme compatibility, payment gateways, shipping logic, checkout scripts, cached assets, security concerns, or custom store behavior all at once.

 If WooCommerce cart or checkout is broken and the cause is not immediately obvious, structured troubleshooting is usually safer and faster than continued trial and error.
 For store-specific help, see the WooCommerce Bug Fix service.